Table of Contents

 You should also know even if you do not appeal the favorable decision (and in most cases you will find that you most likely will not want to), the Appeals Council can review the decision on its own motion.
 This is very rare, so you shouldn’t be too concerned about it, but you should take immediate action on the Appeals Council decision if it does happen to you.

-What is a Partially Favorable Decision?
+What Is a Partially Favorable Decision?

 The “next best” type of decision you may receive from an ALJ is a “Partially Favorable” decision.
 This usually means that the ALJ found you disabled, but not going back to the date you alleged you became disabled in your application for benefits.
 You should closely read the decision to determine why the Judge did not go all the way back to your “alleged onset date.”
 In most cases this means that you will lose some past due benefits you may be entitled to.
 However, in some cases you may not lose any back due benefits and it may not be worth appealing the decision.